The Four Essential Principles of Flexible Nutrition*

 Be less strict and rigid with your diet by using a flexible dieting approach and following these essential principles:

-- Modify your diet based on preferences, goals and tolerances.
+- Modify your diet based on personal preferences, goals and tolerances.

 - Enjoy your favourite food in moderation without feeling guilty and deprived.

 - Stay calm and stick to your diet if you do overeat or have something not “on” your diet.

 - Adopt a long-term view on maintenance and sustainable fat-loss.